Purpose of our anti-slavery policy

 This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, agents, contractors, customers and suppliers.

-We are part of wider community supporting scientific research and we require all of our employees and external network to be vigilant against modern slavery and human trafficking, and to notify Senior Management in the eventuality of any suspicious activity.
+We are part of wider community supporting scientific research.
+We require all of our employees and external network to be vigilant against modern slavery and human trafficking, and to notify Senior Management in the eventuality of any suspicious activity.

 Cryoniss is an ethical, transparent and caring company that expects its employees and associated third parties to raise any concerns, even if they turn out to be in error.
-There is a no blame culture in our organisation, and any whistleblowing is seen as an individual striving to do the right thing and as such that person will have the full support of Management.
+There is a no blame culture in our organisation.
+Any whistle-blowing is seen as an individual striving to do the right thing.
+As such that person will have the full support of Management.

 We are a company that expects everyone working with us or on our behalf to support and uphold the following measures to safeguard against modern slavery & human trafficking: